MiRo1310/ioBroker.telegram-menu/docs/en/README.md

 -   If you want to set a state, but you want to get the change of another state, you should put this `{"id":"id","text":"Wert wurde gesetzt:"}` in the return text.
 Replace ID with the wanted ID , and you can also modify the text.
     However, the change is only sent if the state was set to ack:true

 -   **Setting a text or number data point:** If you want to set a text in a data point, for example, the instance waits for an input after pressing a button.
 The selected data point is then described with the text.
 This can be achieved by setting `{setDynamicValue:RequestText:Type:ConfirmText:}` in the return field.
-"RequestText" and "ConfirmText" can be replaced with your own text.
+"RequestText": Prompt text for input, "Type": Data type, can be boolean, number, or string and "ConfirmText": Confirmation text for setting the data point, can be replaced with custom text.

 ### GetState